holoviz/holoviz/doc/contributing.md

 # Contributing Guide

 This guide includes general guidelines on how to contribute to HoloViz.
-Read the [Operating Guide](TODO) if you are interested to learn how an Open-Source project like HoloViz operates.
+Read the [Operating Guide](#operating-guide) if you are interested to learn how an Open-Source project like HoloViz operates.

-## Why contribute?
+## Contributing?
+Yes!
+Wait, but why?

 There are many reasons why you would contribute to the HoloViz project, including: